eventya/eventya.github.io/_posts/2018-05-31-eventya-api.markdown

 If there are multiple pages of results you can browse by adding the parameter `?page=`.
 The value of the parameter must be an integer of at least `1`.

+You can specify how many items per page there can be using `?per_page=`.
+The maximum allowed number is 10.

 #### fields:
 ***